-After attending law school, Burcher became a selected Reservist in 1999 and served in various submarine and fleet related units including, Battle Group Operations Det.
+After attending law school, Burcher became a selected Reservist in 1999 and served in various submarine and fleet related units including, Battle Group Operations Detachment (Det.)
 306, Strike Group Operations Det.
 B, Commander Task Force 84, Submarine Force Operations Det.
 B Undersea Warfare Operations Det.
-L, Diesel Electric Submarine Initiative, Commander 2nd Fleet, NATO Allied Command for Transformation Det.
-District of Columbia and Commander Naval Installations Command.
-Burcher has commanded four of these Units.
-As well, Burcher served as chief of staff of the 1,650 members of the Submarine Force Reserves and was the deputy commander for the Navy Emergency Preparedness Liaison Officer Program.
+L, Diesel Electric Submarine Initiative, Commander 2nd Fleet, Installations Command.
+Burcher has commanded four of these units. as well, Burcher served as chief of staff of the 1,650 members of the Submarine Force Reserves and was deputy NATO Allied Command for Transformation Det.
+District of Columbia and Commander Naval commander for the Navy Emergency Preparedness Liaison Officer Program.

 Burcher’s decorations include Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Navy Commendation Medal (two awards), Navy Achievement Medal (four awards) and various other campaign and service ribbons and medals.